lebaraanalytics/excluded-ips/README.md

 # excluded-ips
-Global list of all identified and excluded lebara and lebara parner IP addresses
+Global list of all identified and excluded lebara and lebara partner IP addresses
+//Finished